 An experiential and therapeutic approach to working with children and families

 A course for provision of creative and practical therapeutic skills for use in therapeutic work with children and adults, in a family oriented focus of delivery.
 Embedded within the course is a Systemic and Family Psychotherapy foundation course, for which a pilot is currently running.
-Accreditation will be retrospectively applied for from the Association for Family Therapy and Systemic Practice, in November 2019.
+Accreditation will be retrospectively applied for from the Association for Family Therapy and Systemic Practice.

 • An introduction to the Dandelion Time models of therapeutic working